 The yearbooks also provide a fascinating look at the surrounding neighborhood and the City of Milwaukee.
 Hilltop photographers documented the development of Lake Park, the construction of Interstate 43, the growth of Summerfest, and the always changing face of Wisconsin Avenue, among scores of other events and activities.

 In 1997-1999 the yearbooks were issued in a CD-ROM format in order to reduce production costs.
 These electronic editions are not available via this site, but may be viewed in the Raynor Library and the University Archives.
 Waning student interest led to the discontinuation of the Hilltop in 1999.

 Copies of original photographic prints appearing in the Hilltop may be available for a small fee.
-Please write to an archivist or telephone (414) 288-7256 for additional information regarding obtaining a yearbook or photograph.
+Please write to an archivist or telephone (414) 288-7256 for additional information regarding obtaining a photograph.